Make Cannabis Body Lotion at Home With CBD or THC

 Spearmint Essential Oil

-Spearmint oil’s benefits are attributed to its main chemical constituents, including Carvone, Limonene, 1, 8-cineole, and β-Myrcene, which exhibit various activities such as relaxant, expectorant, carminative, diuretic, anti-oxidant, anti-inflammatory, antifungal, stimulant, analgesic, anti-spasmodic, anti-viral, and antibacterial.
-You can read more about these terpenes in this blog post 14 Top Terpenes in Cannabis and Essential Oils.
+Spearmint oil offers several benefits due to its key compounds: Carvone, Limonene, 1,8-cineole, and β-Myrcene.
+These compounds have relaxant, expectorant, carminative, diuretic, antioxidant, anti-inflammatory, antifungal, stimulant, analgesic, anti-spasmodic, anti-viral, and antibacterial properties.
+You can read more about these terpenes in this blog post: 14 Top Terpenes in Cannabis and Essential Oils.

-Once you have decarboxylated your cannabis and infused it to make your CBD oil, there are three main stages to follow.
+Before you start, ensure you have the right tools and equipment to make the process smooth and enjoyable.
+After decarboxylating your cannabis and infusing it to create CBD oil, follow these three main stages.
 Let me guide you through each one and share the key ingredients I use.

 Formulation: